-A multi-level induced polarization survey should be conducted over those parts of the Chalco Star 2, 3 and 4 claims east of the August Lake valley in order to identify the most appropriate areas for a deep drilling program.
+The whole property-area should be explored by an induced polarization survey in order to identify the most appropriate areas for a deep drilling program.

 4.2 (c) Deep Drilling Program

 The most appropriate targets identified through geological mapping and induced polarization survey should be drilled extensively using a combination of reverse circulation and NQ core drilling.